 Since his ordination on January 2, 2001, he has served as vice rector in various seminaries in Europe and the United States.
 He has also spent several years working in campus ministry to college students throughout New England.
 From 2008 to 2014 he served as local superior and local coordinator of apostolate for Regnum Christi in Atlanta, GA, and from 2014 to 2017 he was the President-Rector of the Legionaries of Christ Novitiate and College of Humanities.

 On July 1, 2017, he began a three year term as a member of the Legionaries of Christ Territorial Council for the North American Territory.
-On March 30, 2020, he was named as the Vicar General for the Legionaries of Christ in the North American Territory.
+On March 30, 2020, he was named as the Territorial Vicar for the Legionaries of Christ in the North American Territory.

 Father Steven Reilly, LC, Councilor